 Are you regularly asking what bottlenecks are occurring in your team meetings?

-We removed so many jams in 2021 that the question rarely has an answer now unless we've had a change in a process or team member.
-It helped tremendously when we had a shift in personnel and cut our staff by half.
+We removed so many jams in 2021 that the question is rarely answered now unless we've changed a process or team member.
+This helped tremendously when we had a personnel shift and rebalanced our team.
 We could do this because of our written processes and ability to think upstream and remove the barriers.

-The next time you have a meeting with your team, challenge them to find a bottleneck and report to you with a solution.
+The next time you meet with your team, challenge them to find a bottleneck and report to you with a solution.
 Give bonus points if they call YOU out as the bottleneck.
 Do what Adam Grant recommends and have a brainwriting session if it's systemic.
-People are more likely to resort to the status quo or what a person in hierarchy suggests in a typical brainstorming session.
-Instead, have people write their ideas, submit them, and then talk about them.
+People are more likely to resort to the status quo or what a person in the hierarchy suggests in a typical brainstorming session.
+Instead, have people write their ideas, submit them, and then discuss them.
 You'll end up with more creative solutions.
 You can even make them anonymous so that if they are far out or ‘crazy,' the person won't be embarrassed.
-Still, often, those are the ones that are going to solve your challenge.
+Still, those are often the ones that will solve your challenge.

 Make bottleneck a fun word.
 Give a bottle of wine (or, in my case, root beer kombucha) to the person who finds the most bottlenecks and solves them each quarter.

-If you're interested in learning how to work with your team to reduce bottlenecks, reach out for a Discovery Call
+If you want to learn how to work with your team to reduce bottlenecks, reach out for a Discovery Call.

 Embrace the bottlenecks!